mjftw/fullstack-ts-starter/apps/backend/README.md

 This creates:

 - An optimized production React app build in `apps/web/dist` using Vite.
-- An optimized production React app build in `apps/api/dist` using NestJS Builder (webpack).
+- An optimized production NestJS app build in `apps/backend/dist` using NestJS Builder (webpack).

 1. The NestJS app is configured to serve these static files automatically from the `apps/web/dist` directory.